Understanding Modern Electroconvulsive Therapy

 Modern ECT is very safe and effective.
 It is a viable treatment option for patients whose medication or other treatments have failed to ease symptoms associated with some mental health issues.
 Today's ECT has evolved into a valuable treatment tool recognized by the National Institute of Mental Health, American Psychiatric Association, American Medical Association, and the U.S. Surgeon General.

-ECT is offered at Bergen New Bridge Medical Center as an ambulatory service; no inpatient hospitalization is needed.
+The Medical Center offers ECT as an ambulatory service; inpatient hospitalization is unnecessary.
 Initially, ECT is recommended as 10 to 12 consecutive treatments every other day.
-For example, on Monday, Wednesday, and Friday, and after can be continued once per month as a maintenance procedure.
+For example, Monday, Wednesday, and Friday can be continued once per month as a maintenance procedure.
 Some patients may need more or fewer treatments.

 Frequently Asked Questions about ECT